davkk/masters-thesis/typst/main.typ

 = MC closure

-The standard method for verifying the applied weights is through a Monte Carlo closure test.
+The standard method for verifying the applied weights involves performing a Monte Carlo closure test.
 It compares the MC reconstructed sample - after applying efficiency corrections - with the MC truth sample.
 In a successful closure test, the corrected reconstructed distribution matches the one coming from MC truth, within statistical uncertainties.

 All datasets used for the MC closure test come from simulations based on the PYTHIA8 model @pythia8.
 The dataset names refer to labels internal to ALICE.
 The `LHC24f3c` and `LHC24f3c_fix` datasets focus on `apass7` of 13.6 TeV pp `LHC22o` data period, and share the same run lists.
 However, the `LHC24f3c_fix` contains more events, selected to improve statistical precision in the proton analysis. @tab:mc-closure lists the run lists used in each dataset, matched to the corresponding particle pair analyses.